DamianVDM/Working-With-Threads/README.md

 # Thread Basics for Java

+## **Thread Class**
+The JVM (Java Virtual Machine) allows multiple execution threads to run concurrently.
+* Every thread has a priority and are executed in preference accordingly.
+* There are 2 ways to create a Execution Thread.
+	1) Declare the working class as subclass of Thread, this class should @Override the run() method of Thread.
+	2) Use Runnable Interface as mentioned below.

 ## **Runnable Interface**
 The Runnable Interface is used:
 * If you wish to execute a specific class and its instances in a separate thread.
 (Oracle, 2025)